 When someone jumps into a

 new relationship before they're truly ready, it only sets both partners up for heartache.
 "You end up depriving your new partner of really getting to experience the real you," Ponaman says.
-Meanwhile, the current partner will end up feeling a bit cheated.
+Meanwhile, the current partner will end up feeling a bit duped.
 Because of this, it's worth figuring out where your partner stands with their ex.

 So, how can you tell if your partner